Jones3D-The-Infernal-Engine/Documentation/README.md

 10. Download "Jones3D_test_level_ORIG.ndy" provided here, put it in "...\LucasArts\Infernal Machine\Resource\ndy\"

-11. Launch Indy3D.exe and start the level: "Jones3D_test_level_ORIG.ndy", if it works; congratulations.
+11. Launch Indy3D.exe and start the level: "Jones3D_test_level_ORIG.ndy" and "MOD_00_cyn_mod.ndy", if it works; congratulations.
 Else retry.

 You should be able to load any original or custom level now.
 Note: The .CND file are binary compact level files.
 The .NDY file are text level files (they can be modded).